Valles Caldera National Preserve, NM

 Goals of this project include improving alluvial fan function and wet meadow/wetland health, mitigating fire impacts, stabilizing the degrading channel, improving water quality, and re-establishing and protecting riparian vegetation.
 Funding for this work was provided by The Nature Conservancy and the New Mexico Department of Game and Fish, and was supported by the Valles Caldera National Preserve.
 Additional re-planting of previously planted sites was funded by Los Amigos de Valles Caldera.

-Working alongside an excavator to install sod/rock and sod/wood structures to slow erosion within Redondo creek, to elevate the incised channel, to facilitate increased floodplain connectivity, and to grow the wetted extent along the stream.
+We completed this portion of the project using a combination of handwork and an excavator to install sod/rock and sod/wood structures to slow erosion within Redondo creek, to elevate the incised channel, to facilitate increased floodplain connectivity, and to grow the wetted extent along the stream.